sanlocoz/cross-section/README.md

 		3.1.1. input         = raw data from geodetic GPS, it contains of E, N, Z for each of station.
 		3.1.2. input_rencana = it gives the criteria of dimension and elevation where we plan the open channel.
-  		3.1.3. input_acad    = it contains several parameters to draw the cross-section to AutoCAD applications.
+  		3.1.3. input_acad    = it contains several parameters to draw the cross-section to AutoCAD application.

 	3.2.
 Delete all the folder that has prefix "output".